resampling-stats/resampling-with/README.md

   YAML fragment at the file, it should have something like: `ed2_fname:
   26-Chap-22`.
 See also the chapter mappings at the end of this page.
 * Rebuild the file you're working on from time to time with e.g.
   `../scripts/rebuild_chapter reliability_average.Rmd` from the `source`
   directory.
 Check the contents by opening e.g.
   `../python-book/reliability_average.Rmd` (Quarto will show the correct filename after the rebuild step).
-* When in some kind of shape that is ready for other people to look at, uncomment the filename in `_quarto.yml.template`.
-* Make your commits with the changes, and do a pull-request to the main repository, for us to look at.
+* When in some kind of shape that is ready for other people to look at, make your commits with the changes, and do a pull-request to the main repository, for us to look at.

 ## Citations